 Contrary to a common belief that rescue dogs end up in shelters because they have behavioral problems, most of the dogs that end up abandoned are there because of a drastic change in their owner’s lifestyle or the lack of training and knowledge on the owner’s part.

-For example, a passive owner that works a 9 to 5 job and is away all day would certainly not suit a high-energy, active Border Collie that needs loads of exercise a day.
+For example, a passive owner that works a 9 to 5 job and is away all day would certainly not suit a high-energy, active border collie that needs loads of exercise each day.

-Or a meek, inexperienced owner might have bought a gorgeous Siberian Husky puppy for its looks, only to find out how difficult Huskies can be if they don’t receive proper guidance.
+Similarly, a meek, inexperienced owner might have bought a gorgeous Siberian husky puppy for its looks, only to find out how difficult huskies can be without proper guidance.
 Either way, many rescue dogs are well-behaved, balanced puppies that find themselves abandoned through no fault of theirs.

 Related: Ways to Find a Hypoallergenic Dog Rescue.